Zander200-glitch/ExtendedLauncher/README.md

 # License
 You cant:
-- Decompile the jar
-- Share the jar and assets
+- Share the assets
 - Tell someone this is your own work

 You can:
 - Ask me about the source code on discord
 - Request new features
+- Implement your own things and pull-request it.
 For other things you might want to know, DM me on discord.

 # Saves